 In the past couple of blogs, we’ve talked about the need to make sure your suspension gets serviced regularly.
-This week, we’ll dive in to explain why it is so important.
+This week, we’ll dive in to explain why it is so important to service your suspension.

-Most manufacturers suggest routine maintenance between 50 and 100 hours which can be as simple as a lowers/air can service or dive much deeper into damper/air spring service.
+Most manufacturers suggest routine maintenance between 50 and 100 hours.
+This can be as simple as a lowers/air can service.
+Or it could dive much deeper into damper/air spring service.
 While you might think that your suspension still feels “fine” it degrades slowly over time, making it difficult for you to tell how bad it is.
 You might be able to tell that some things aren’t working as they should if it feels sticky or drags.
 Some of the items on your suspension that degrade are seals, bushings, assembly grease, and damper oil, to name a few.

 When you take the time and take your fork and shock in for routine maintenance, you have a much smaller chance that you’ll have to pay for some more significant replacements – like bushings and stanchions.

-CBB offers service for all brands of suspension.
-We have the specialty tools and know how to get your fork running like new (or better).
+CBB offers service for your suspension, no matter what brand.
+We have the specialty tools and know-how to get your fork running like new (or better).
 Fork service starts at $80, and rear shocks begin at $30.
 Bring in your entire bike, or just your fork and shock for service today.
 You’ll appreciate the difference in ride and performance when biking season begins.